dart-lang/site-www/src/_guides/libraries/library-tour.md

   To consistently and easily implement the `hashCode` getter, consider using the static hashing methods provided by the `Object` class.

-  To generate a single hash code for multiple objects, you can use [`Object.hash()`][].
+  To generate a single hash code for multiple properties of an object, you can use [`Object.hash()`][].
   To generate a hash code for a collection, you can use either [`Object.hashAll()`][] (if element order matters)